Analysis of a fully discrete approximation for the classical Keller--Segel model: lower and a priori bounds: Introduction

 In 1970/71 Keller and Segel \cite{Keller_Segel_1970, Keller_Segel_1971} attempted to derive a set of equations for modeling \emph{chemotaxis} -- a biological process through which an organism (or a cell) migrates in response to a chemical stimulus being attractant or repellent.
 It is nowadays well-known that the work of Keller and Segel turned out to be somehow biologically inaccurate since their equations provide unrealistic solutions; a little more precisely, solutions that blow up in finite time.
 Such a phenomenon does not occur in nature.
 Even though the original Keller--Segel equations are less relevant from a biological point of view, they are mathematically of great interest.

 Much of work for the Keller--Segel equations has been carried out in developing purely analytical results, whereas there are very few numerical results in the literature.
 This is due to the fact that solving numerically the Keller--Segel equations is a challenging task because their solutions exhibit many interesting mathematical properties which are not easily adapted to a discrete framework.
 For instance, solutions to the Keller--Segel equations satisfy lower bounds (positivity and non-negativity) and enjoy an energy law, which is obtained by testing the equations against non linear functions.
-Cross-diffusion mechanisms governing the chemotactic phenomena are the responsible for the Keller--Segel equations to be so difficult not only theoretically but also numerically.
+Cross-diffusion mechanisms governing the chemotactic phenomena are the responsible for the fact that the Keller--Segel equations are so difficult to analyze not only theoretically but also numerically.

-In spite of being a limited model, it is hoped that developing and analyzing numerical methods for the classical Keller--Segel equations may open new roads to deeper insights and better understandings for dealing with the numerical approximation of other chemotaxis models -- biologically more realistic --, but which are, however, inspired on the original Keller--Segel formulation.
+In spite of being a limited model, it is hoped that developing and analyzing numerical methods for the classical Keller--Segel equations may open new roads to deeper insights and better understandings for dealing with the numerical approximation of other chemotaxis models -- biologically more realistic, but which are, however, inspired on the original Keller--Segel formulation.
 In a nutshell, these other chemotaxis models are modifications of the Keller--Segel equations in order to avoid the non-physical blow up of solutions and hence produce solutions being closer to chemotaxis phenomena.
 For these other chemotaxis models, it is recommended the excellent surveys of Hillen and Painter \cite{Hillen_Painter_2009}, Horstamann \cite{Horstamann_2003, Horstamann_2004}, and, more recently, Bellomo, Bellouquid, Tao, and Winkler \cite{Bellomo_Bellouquid_Tao_Winkler_2015}.
 In these surveys the authors reviewed to date as to when they were written the state of art of modeling and mathematical analysis for the Keller--Segel equations and their variants.

 It is our aim in this work to design a fully discrete algorithm for the classical Keller--Segel equations based on a finite element discretization whose discrete solutions satisfy lower and \emph{a priori} bounds.